open-keychain/open-keychain/README.md

 # Keychain API

-## Basic goals

-* Intents invoked by apps that are not registered by Keychain's App API must require user interaction (e.g. click a button in a dialog to actually encrypt!)

 ## API without registering the app

 ### Intent Actions
-All Intents require user interaction, e.g. encryption is not done automatically.
-The user needs to press the Encrypt button.
+All Intents require user interaction, e.g. encryption is not done automatically (e.g. click a button in a dialog to actually encrypt!).
 To do automatic encryption/decryption/sign/verify use the Remote Serive API.

 Android Intent actions provided by OpenPGP Keychain: